Relapsing Fever in Emergency Medicine Medication

 The JH reaction produces apprehension, diaphoresis, fever, tachycardia, and tachypnea with an initial pressor response followed rapidly by hypotension.
 The JH reaction can be fatal.
 Recent studies have shown that tumor necrosis factor-α (TNF-α) may be partly responsible for the reaction.[6]
 Preadministration of glucocorticoids does little to limit the JH reaction, but antibodies to TNF-α do help.

-Note that the regimens listed below are for tick-borne disease.
-Adults with louse-borne relapsing fever can be treated with a single 500 mg dose PO/IV of tetracycline, chloramphenicol, or erythromycin or 100 mg of doxycycline.
+Note that the regimens listed below are for tick-borne relapsing fever.
+Adults with louse-borne relapsing fever can be treated with a single 500-mg dose of oral or intravenous tetracycline, chloramphenicol, or erythromycin or 100 mg of doxycycline.
 Penicillin also can be used for louse-borne disease.

 Antipyretics are indicated to reduce fever.